 Creative Design Director

 Tyanne’s career in custom design began in 1997 focusing on repurposed, hand-painted designs.
-Tyanne was awarded “Best Overall Color and Design” by the ASID Association in 2007 and quickly landed the cover of MSP Magazine for best in category for unique custom designs.
+Tyanne was awarded “Best Overall Color and Design” by the ASID Association in 2007 and eventually landed the cover of MSP Magazine for best in category for unique custom designs.
 She founded MorganEvanThorne and StickyPixies tm , which established her as the company to hire for extraordinary kids spaces, wall art, and children’s apparel.

 Planning and Development Director